madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ***

-Hopefully the points we've covered will help you apply this to your teams, we've learned it's essential to be open to change.
-Realising what works for you and what doesn't will be an important part of forming your own processes and norms around self-organising.
+Hopefully the points we've covered will help you apply this to your teams.
+We've learned it's essential to be open to change, realising what works for you and what doesn't will be an important part of forming your own processes and norms around self-organising.

 We've found these to be a good basis for Made but don't feel that any of these are hard rules.
-As part of empowering your teams allow them a say in shaping how best to find what works for them.
+As part of empowering your teams, allow them a say in shaping how best to find what works for them.